JessicaGarson/Using-Ragas-with-Elasticsearch/README.md

    Open `ragas-testing.ipynb` in Jupyter and follow the instructions to run each cell.
 The notebook will:
    - Query your book index (via Elasticsearch)
    - Run sample RAG queries
-   - Evaluate the responses using RAGAS
+   - Evaluate the responses using Ragas
    - Output results to `ragas_evaluation_results.csv`

 3. **View Results**